device42/DOQL_scripts_examples/README.md

 ### Additional information
 -----------------------------
 * If you don't want to use `date`, `offset` or `limit` filters  - just put value : `null`
-* By default all reports comes the `reports` folder.
+* By default all reports comes to the `reports` folder.
 You may change it to the path that you want.

 ### Support
 -----------------------------